sobamchan/sobamchan.github.io/_posts/2023-02-05-use-poetry.md

 ```

 After having this block in the file, you can use `poetry run train-model` as an alias for `python <repo-name>/train.py:run`.
 Doesn't look much different but it works quite well with [click](https://github.com/pallets/click) to develop a command line tool.
-More on that on another article.
+More on that in [another article](https://sotaro.io/posts/pip-installable-lib-poetry).

 ### 7. Publish your package